devOS-Sanity-Edition/Bed-Go-Boom/README.md

 # BedGoBoom
-Makes your beds go boom in the Overworld like they do in the Nether and End
+Makes your beds go boom in the Overworld like they do in the Nether and End.

 Also can make respawn anchors work in the End, so you can set a spawn point there.

 ## License

-This template is licensed under the [MIT license](LICENSE).
+This mod is licensed under the [MIT license](LICENSE).